cyscale/cyscale.com/src/markdown/blog/2022-08-09-types-of-encryption-for-in-motion-in-use-at-rest-data.md

 * AWS Key Management Service (AWS KMS),
 * Cloud Key Management Service in GCP.

-**What is at-rest data vulnerable to?**
+**What is at rest data vulnerable to?**

-Although data at-rest is the easiest to secure out of all three states, it is usually the point of focus for attackers.
-There are a few types of attacks data in-transit is vulnerable to:
+Although data at rest is the easiest to secure out of all three states, it is usually the point of focus for attackers.
+There are a few types of attacks data in transit is vulnerable to:

-* **Exfiltration attacks.** The most common way at-rest data is compromised is through exfiltration attacks, which means that hackers try to steal that data.
+* **Exfiltration attacks.** The most common way at rest data is compromised is through exfiltration attacks, which means that hackers try to steal that data.
 For this reason, implementing a very robust encryption scheme is important.  <br>Another essential thing to note is that, when data is exfiltrated, even if it is encrypted, attackers can try to brute-force cryptographic keys offline for a long period of time.
 Therefore a long, random encryption key should be used (and rotated regularly).
 * **Hardware attacks.** If a person loses their laptop, phone, or USB drive and the data stored on them is not encrypted (and the devices are not protected by passwords or have weak passwords), the individual who found the device can read its contents.

 ## Are you protecting data in all states?